Surprise, Surprise (Sweet Bird of Paradox): Lyrics and music

 An inspiration for the music of the song was the Diamonds' 1957 hit "Little Darlin'".
 As the song fades out, Lennon sings "sweet, sweet, sweet, sweet love" to a tune similar to that to which the Beatles sang "Beep, beep!
 Beep, beep, yeah!" during the fadeout of "Drive My Car."

 Elton John was originally intended to sing the vocals as a duet with Lennon, but struggled to match Lennon's phrasing.
 He expressed the frustration of his efforts, saying "People were leaving the room.
 Razor blades were being passed out!”
 Lennon ended up overdubbing Elton John's harmony vocals onto the middle eight.
 A horn part was also overdubbed.

 Reception

 Rolling Stone critic Ben Gerson said that "Surprise, Surprise (Sweet Bird of Paradox)" shows that "Lennon is resilient and can still love," but in doing so contradict the themes of other songs on Walls and Bridges, in which Lennon claims to be in great pain.
 Lennon eventually came to regard the song as "Just a piece of garbage," although Rogan points out that this assessment may have been motivated by the fact that he was back with Ono by that time.

+Personnel

+The musicians who played on the original recording of "Surprise, Surprise (Sweet Box of Paradox) were: